 Updating to the new Canadian taxes feature

 If you're already using Shopify to sell in Canada, then you can update your store to use the new Canadian sales tax features.
 If your store is eligible to be updated, then a message appears on the Taxes page.

 When you click this button to update your tax settings, you're asked to provide a tax registration number.
-Once added, Shopify automatically sets the tax rates that apply provincially and federally in the areas you've registered for.
+After you've added this number, Shopify automatically sets the tax rates that apply provincially and federally in the areas you've registered for.

 Do I need to register for a tax number?

 That depends on your business.
 In general, in Canada you're obligated to register for a GST/HST account if you sell taxable goods or services, and make more revenue than $30,000 CAD in a year.
 You might also need to register in a province, if they charge a provincial sales tax (PST) separately from the goods and services tax (GST).

 There's more information on this in the Canadian taxes reference page.
 If you're at all unsure whether you need to register for a tax account, reach out to a local tax expert.

 How do I know if I need to register at the provincial level?